• Skip to primary navigation

 Marinate the cleaned prawns with a pinch of salt, allowing the flavors to seep in.
 Set them aside while you prepare the base of the dish.

-Making the Korma Gravy
+Making the Shrimp Korma Gravy

 Heat oil in a pan.
 Add a bay leaf, letting it release its earthy, slightly sweet aroma.
 Stir gently for a few seconds to bring out the fragrance.